sushant071996/House-Price-Prediction-Polynomial-Regression-/README.md

 ![](Figures/outputlstatRm.png)

-	R square value is around 63%
+	R square value using lstat and rm is around 63%.
+Thus rm is also an important feature and contributes to output variable.

 ![](Figures/lstat%Rm.png)